pereiradaniel/pereiradaniel.github.io/readme.md

 ## Introduction

-Daniel is a computer programmer in Toronto, Ontario.
+Daniel is a computer programmer and strength coach in Toronto, Ontario.

 ## This Repo